pFedMMA: Personalized Federated Fine-Tuning with Multi-Modal Adapter for Vision-Language Models: Proposed Method

 To effectively balance generalization and personalization in federated vision-language learning, we propose a hybrid training strategy within the multi-modal adapter framework.
 Each adapter consists of three projection components: a modality-specific \textit{down-projection}, a \textit{shared projection}, and a modality-specific \textit{up-projection}.
 In our personalization scheme, clients update the down- and up-projection components locally, while the shared projection matrix is synchronized globally via server aggregation.

-This selective update mechanism provides several key benefits: \begin{itemize} \item \textbf{Local personalization:} By allowing clients to optimize their own up- and down-projection matrices, each client can adapt the representation space to their unique local data distribution.
-This is particularly effective under label and feature heterogeneity. \item \textbf{Global generalization:} The shared projection matrix is collaboratively trained across clients and is responsible for aligning the modalities in a consistent global space.
-This facilitates transferability and enables the model to generalize well across diverse domains and tasks. \item \textbf{Communication efficiency:} Since the shared projection layer is low-dimensional compared to the full model or full adapter stack, transmitting only the shared component during communication rounds results in significantly reduced communication cost. \end{itemize}
+This selective update mechanism provides several key benefits: \textbf{(i)} \textbf{Local personalization:} By allowing clients to optimize their own up- and down-projection matrices, each client can adapt the representation space to their unique local data distribution.
+This is particularly effective under label and feature heterogeneity. \textbf{(ii)} \textbf{Global generalization:} The shared projection matrix is collaboratively trained across clients and is responsible for aligning the modalities in a consistent global space.
+This facilitates transferability and enables the model to generalize well across diverse domains and tasks. \textbf{(iii)} \textbf{Communication efficiency:} Since the shared projection layer is low-dimensional compared to the full model or full adapter stack, transmitting only the shared component during communication rounds results in significantly reduced communication cost.
+Extensive communication and computational cost analysis are provided in Appendix \ref{cost-appendix}.

 Specifically, for a client $i$ in communication round $t$, all trainable parameters